Chathu234-sys/eShift_Householdgoods_Transport_System/README.md

 git clone https://github.com/your-username/eShift_Householdgoods_Transport_System.git

-Open the project in Visual Studio.
+Open the project in Visual Studio

-Restore dependencies and build the solution.
+Restore dependencies and build the solution

-Run the project (F5) – the Login Form will appear.
+Run the project (F5) – the Login Form will appear

 🔮 Future Improvements

-Role-Based Access Control (RBAC) with advanced permissions.
+Advanced Role-Based Access Control (RBAC) with permissions

-Real-time notifications using SignalR.
+Real-time notifications using SignalR

-Web and Mobile versions with ASP.NET Core MVC / Blazor / MAUI.
+Web and Mobile versions with ASP.NET Core MVC / Blazor / MAUI

-Advanced charts and dashboards using LiveCharts.
+Advanced charts and dashboards using LiveCharts

-Audit Logging for all operations.
+Audit Logging for all operations

-Cloud deployment on Azure/AWS.
+Cloud deployment on Azure/AWS

-Integrated Payment Gateway (Stripe/PayPal) for online transactions.
+Integrated Payment Gateway (Stripe/PayPal) for online transactions

 👨‍💻 Author